Frosinone: Contemporary age

 In 1871 Domenico Diamanti became the first mayor of the city after the unification of Italy; he actively engaged in the modernization and rehabilitation of the city, then known as one of the most backward in Italy.
-He took care of the building renovation, the arrangement of the streets, the squares and the lighting of the urban center.
+He took care of the building renovation, the arrangement of the streets, the squares and the lighting of the urban centre.
 In 1874 a row of buildings of over 300 meters was built, known as the "Berardi palace", intended to meet the housing needs of the newborn State for employees and soldiers.
-At the center of the structure rose the Isabella Theater, which was later called Politeama and then Cinema-Teatro Excelsior, still present today although inactive.
+At the centre of the structure rose the Isabella Theater, which was later called Politeama and then Cinema-Teatro Excelsior, still present today although inactive.

 In June 1873 Urbano Rattazzi, then President of the Council of Ministers, died suddenly in Frosinone while he was staying with a friend.
 For that occasion, numerous politicians and officials of the King arrived in the city.
 The villa where Rattazzi died, Casale Ricci in via Armando Fabi, is now completely abandoned.

-At the time of the First World War, Frosinone had about 12,000 inhabitants, scattered throughout the countryside in hamlets, in small villages, or scattered houses, mainly devoted to agriculture.
-A smaller part of the inhabitants resided in the historic center employed in the various offices of the sub-prefecture, the Municipality and other administrations including the Military District.
+At the time of the First World War, Frosinone had about 12,000 inhabitants, scattered throughout the countryside in hamlets, small villages, or scattered houses, mainly devoted to agriculture.
+A smaller part of the inhabitants resided in the historic centre employed in the various offices of the sub-prefecture, the Municipality and other administrations including the Military District.
 There was also a fair amount of artisanal and commercial activity.
 On the other hand, industrial activity was more modest, with the presence of mills along the river Cosa, pasta factories and printers.

 Frosinone remained the seat of the sub-prefecture from 1871 to 1926.
 In 1927, as part of a general administrative reorganization, the province of Frosinone was established by the fascist regime, subtracting municipalities from the provinces of Rome and Terra di Lavoro.
 The existing offices were expanded and new ones were created and a large number of state employees were transferred to the city, especially from Caserta.

-Frosinone therefore experienced a new demographic, economic and social development.
+Frosinone, therefore, experienced a new demographic, economic and social development.
 In this period, numerous new public buildings were also built, including the Palace of the Province and that of the Chamber of Commerce.
 In 1924 the Monument to the Fallen of the First World War was inaugurated in the presence of King Vittorio Emanuele III, the work of the architect Cesare Bazzani.